 Being resilient to negative feelings means being able to face them and manage them.
 The first step to resilience is to be aware of your emotional states and their relation to your thoughts and behaviors.
 Having insight into these relations helps to confront negative feelings.
 Moreover, emotions are short-lived and sometimes it can be enough just to notice and observe them.
 Meditation and yoga are perfect tools for that.
 Resilience is built not only through managing negative feelings, but through experiencing more positive emotions too.
 Undoubtedly one should have multiple sources of pleasure to stay strong when facing undesirable feelings.
 Do activities that help you enjoy your life and encourage sobriety.
 These can be playing music, meditation, walking yoga, or anything that helps you to feel peaceful and happy.
 Another element of resilience is mindfulness that means staying focused on your purpose.
 Being mindful means to direct your thoughts to positive aspects of your journey to sobriety instead of ruminating negative thoughts.

 Note that resilience is not a trait that one either has or not.
 On the contrary, it is buoyed by thoughts and behaviors in your control.
 The way you act and manage your emotional states has an influence on resiliency which is a conscious choice.

 Restrain from addictive substances

-In the beginning, urges can be so strong that you will crave for substances to get emotional relief.
+In the beginning, urges can be so strong that you will crave substances to get emotional relief.
 But if you choose drugs or alcohol to deal with distressing feelings, you will never recover from addiction as they push negative emotions aside temporarily.
 It’s always possible to manage feelings in a healthy way that supports your sobriety.
 Try to keep things in perspective and make the right choice for a better life.
 There are a number of mental health residential services in Florida if you find you are in need of professional help getting through a difficult time.